eandert/One_Tenth_Scale_Autonomous_Vehicle/README.md

 1/10 Scale Vehicles:
 To Install on physical Jetson hardware:
  * Download the SD card image and upload to 64 GB SD card.
 This will save days of building the correct libraries, etc.
- * TODO: Place google drive link here for Jetseon TX2
+ * TODO: Place google drive link here for Jetson TX2
  * Clone this repo on the Home/Projects/ folder.
  * TODO: Place google drive link here for Jetson Nano